LJAldy/circloo-savedata-modifier/README.md

 # circloo-savedata-modifier
 Programs that can change level editor data in circloO.
+Only text converter and shape translate are useful.

 Obtain level save data by copying to clipboard in the level editor, then paste in a text file.